octobercms/docs/cms-pages.md

 <a name="dynamic-pages"></a>
 ## Dynamic pages

-Inside the [Twig section](themes#twig-section) of a page template you can use any [functions, filters and tags provided by October](../markup).
+Inside the [Twig section](themes#twig-section) of a page template, you can use any [functions, filters, and tags provided by October](../markup).
 Any dynamic page requires **variables**.
-In October page variables can be prepared by the page or layout [PHP section](themes#php-section) or by [Components](components).
-In this article we describe how to prepare variables in the PHP section.
+In an October page, variables can be prepared by the page, layout [PHP section](themes#php-section), or by [Components](components).
+In this article, we describe how to prepare variables in the PHP section.

 <a name="page-life-cycle"></a>
 ### Page execution life cycle

-There are special functions that can be defined in the PHP section of pages and layouts: `onInit`, `onStart` and `onEnd`.
+There are special functions that can be defined in the PHP section of pages and layouts: `onInit`, `onStart`, and `onEnd`.
 The `onInit` function is executed when all components are initialized and before AJAX requests are handled.
-The `onStart` function is executed in the beginning of the page execution.
+The `onStart` function is executed during the beginning of the page execution.
 The `onEnd` function is executed before the page is rendered and after the page [components](components) are executed.
-In the onStart and onEnd functions you can inject variables to the Twig environment.
-Use the `array notation` to pass variables to the page:
+In the `onStart` and `onEnd` functions, you can inject variables into the Twig environment.
+Use `array notation` to pass variables to the page:

     url = "/"
     ==